Parental Addiction and Child Custody

 Can I Go to Rehab Today?

-There are some same-day admission rehab programs depending on your location, facility capacity, and resources available to you.16 This is called treatment on demand, but it is typically dependent on sufficient staffing.16 If same-day rehab treatment is not available, there may be interim options accessible for some individuals.16 For instance, individuals with opioid use disorder may be able to begin methadone maintenance prior to being admitted to a rehab facility.16 Others may start participating in a 12-step program such as Al-Anon or Nar-Anon.8,16 Another factor to take into consideration is that you might need medical detoxification or stabilization before entering rehab.8 The best way to figure out what you need in terms of treatment is to talk to your medical provider.
+There are some same-day admission rehab programs depending on your location, facility capacity, and resources available to you.16 This is called treatment on demand, but it is typically dependent on sufficient staffing.16 If same-day rehab treatment is not available, there may be interim options accessible for some individuals.16 For instance, individuals with opioid use disorder may be able to begin methadone maintenance prior to being admitted to a rehab facility.16 Others may start participating in a 12-Step program such as Alcoholics Anonymous or Narcotics Anonymous.8,16 Another factor to take into consideration is that you might need medical detoxification or stabilization before entering rehab.8 The best way to figure out what you need in terms of treatment is to talk to your medical provider.